-- 1. Place the display-hinge cover and tighten the screws to secure the display-hinge cover to the computer. - 2.
-Install battery. - 3.
-Follow the procedures in After Working Inside Your Computer.
+- 1. Place the display-hinge cover and tighten the screws to secure the display-hinge cover to the system board

+- 2. Tighten the screw that secures hinge cap to the computer.

+- 3. Instal:

+- a. palmrest

+- b. keyboard

+- c. keyboard trim

+- d. base cover

+- e. battery

+- 4. Follow the procedures in After Working Inside Your computer.